 As a raving fan of anything gingerbread, I declare this cake my favorite ever.
 I like it even more than my favorite gingerbread cookies.
 It's a large order, but this recipe delivers big time!

 It can also be a quick bread recipe.
 But I think gingerbread loaf cake is more accurate.
+And different from these cute gingerbread cupcakes, which are sweeter and heavily frosted.

 Either way we call it, it's a superb recipe.
 Even better than the famous Starbucks gingerbread loaf, in my humble opinion.